DiarTor/DiTube/README.md

 4. **Choose the desired video quality 📹🎧.**

-The bot will process your request and provide you with a downloadable link to the video.
+The bot will process your request and provide you with downloadable the video.

 ---